tombigel/react-cyclic-slider/README.md

 ## Features

-- Cyclic value selection (wraps around min/max values)
-- Touch/pointer support
+Hey, here's what you get with this slider:

+- Values that loop around without getting stuck at the ends - perfect for things like angles or clock times
+- Works great with touch, mouse, or any pointer device
-- TypeScript support
+- Fully TypeScript ready
-- Customizable min/max/step values
+- Set your own min, max, and step values
-- Separate theming system (use our theme or create your own)
-- Dual update modes (continuous or on release)
+- Style it your way with a separate theming css file - use ours or roll your own
+- Choose how it updates: as you drag or only when you let go
-- Built-in number input for precise value control
+- Comes with a handy number input for when you need to be precise
+- Optional units display (°, px, %, etc.) right next to the number input

 ## Installation